Updated: Sep 7

 that promote giving yourself an at-home chemical peel.
 I’ve seen mixed results with these product lines, and sometimes the skin reacts badly.
 In terms of how often you should use these, each product is different and also you need to pay attention to how your skin reacts.
 Some minor irritation and redness are common and expected, however this should be the extent of any after-effects from products promoting a chemical-peel like effect on the skin.

-Whether you’re coming into Idaho Skin Institute to see me for an optimized light chemical peel treatment or using products of this nature at home, you should wait at least two weeks, between treatments.
+Whether you’re coming into The Skin Clinic & Aesthetics to see me for an optimized light chemical peel treatment or using products of this nature at home, you should wait at least two weeks, between treatments.
 Depending on what skin issues you are treating and the type of chemical peel you may wish to give longer intervals between treatments to give your skin a rest and assess the results.

 What Can I Expect in the Days Following My Treatment?